BlockScope/blockscope/www-hakyll/posts/2018-04-29-block-scope.md

 ---
-title: What is block scope?
+title: What is Block Scope?
 tags: naming, compsci
 ---
 It could be: